Last updated: .

 This website is built using standards-based technologies to ensure the widest range of devices, browsing modes, and assistive technology solutions can read and operate our content.
 Any person using a past, present, or future browser that honors these standards should be capable of navigating this site.

-This website contains information about our services, client case studies, our playbook, and our locations.
+This website contains information about our services, client case studies, our playbook, and our studios.
 In addition, it contains links to open source tools we’ve made, as well as community resources such as podcasts and our blog.

 We strive to describe this content using semantic HTML, images with alternate descriptions, and videos with captions.
 Exotic forms of interactive content should still be able to be operated using keyboards and other forms of input.